asdf-format/asdf-website/asdf_website/extensions/index.rst

 Extensions
 ==========

 In addition to the core schemas defined in the ASDF Standard, there are several additional schemas available as extensions.
-These schemas are based upon the schemas in the :ref:`ASDF Standard <asdf-standard:asdf-standard>` and are packaged for use by the :ref:`ASDF <asdf:asdf>` library.
+These schemas are based upon the schemas in :ref:`ASDF Standard <asdf-standard:asdf-standard>` and are packaged for use by the :ref:`asdf <asdf:asdf>` library.

 .. toctree::
    :maxdepth: 1